Steamtown, U.S.A.: Formation of the collection

 In 1962 the MS&N ran excursions between Keene and Gilboa on the Boston & Maine's Cheshire Branch.
 Blount came close to entering into an agreement with the state of New Hampshire in which he would donate 20 locomotives in return for a state-funded Steamtown USA, to be located in Keene.
 This plan was well-received locally in Keene, where support was fostered by Mayor Robert L. Mallat Jr. The plan was initially approved by New Hampshire governor Wesley Powell.
 It was determined that ownership of the Cheshire Branch by either Blount or the state of New Hampshire was essential, yet the B&M delayed a sale agreement while statewide pressure mounted.
 The Keene plans were later rejected in early 1963 by the new governor, John W. King.
 An advisory committee had said of the proposed plan, that it "does not take advantage of anything that is singularly and peculiarly New Hampshire."

 In 1963, incorporation papers were filed for the "Steamtown Foundation for the Preservation of Steam and Railroad Americana".
-The non-profit charitable, educational organization was to have nine non-salaried directors, including the five incorporators of which Blount was one.
-The other incorporators were former New Hampshire governor, Lane Dwinell; Emile Bussiere; Robert L. Mallat Jr., mayor of Keene; and Bellows Falls Municipal Judge, Thomas P. Salmon, who later became governor of Vermont.
-The president of the Campbell Soup Company, William B. Murphy, who had also served as National Chairman of Radio Free Europe, and Fredrick Richardson, then vice president of Blount Seafood, were among the other directors.
-Steamtown U.S.A. opened for the first time as a museum, and the MS&N ran excursions again over the Cheshire Branch — this time from North Walpole to Westmoreland.
-Meanwhile, Blount entered into talks with the state of Vermont to operate on the former Rutland Railroad, which had just been approved for total abandonment.
-The first order of business for the Steamtown Foundation was to acquire the Blount collection at North Walpole, and relocate it to a new property, "Riverside", once owned by the Rutland Railroad across the Connecticut River near Bellows Falls, Vermont.
+The non-profit charitable, educational organization was to have nine non-salaried directors, including Blount and the four other incorporators: Lane Dwinell, a former New Hampshire governor; Emile Bussiere; Robert L. Mallat Jr., mayor of Keene; and Bellows Falls Municipal Judge Thomas P. Salmon, who would later become governor of Vermont.
+Other directors included Blount Seafood vice president Fredrick Richardson and William B. Murphy, who was president of the Campbell Soup Company and had also served as national chairman of Radio Free Europe.
+Steamtown U.S.A. opened for the first time as a museum, and the MS&N ran excursions again over the Cheshire Branch, this time from North Walpole to Westmoreland.
+Blount entered into talks with the state of Vermont to operate on the former Rutland Railroad, which had just been approved for total abandonment.
+The Steamtown Foundation's first order of business was to acquire the Blount collection at North Walpole, and move it to a new property, "Riverside", once owned by the Rutland Railroad across the Connecticut River near Bellows Falls, Vermont.

-The next year in 1964 Blount founded the Green Mountain Railroad to assume freight duties on the former Rutland line between Bellows Falls and Rutland.
+In 1964, Blount founded the Green Mountain Railroad to assume freight duties on the former Rutland line between Bellows Falls and Rutland.
 The MS&N began operating excursions over that trackage in 1964, and Green Mountain freight service began on April 3, 1965.
 Meanwhile, pieces of the Steamtown collection began to make their way from North Walpole to Riverside.